samuelkhong/OpenStreetMaps/README.md

 The project is organized into different Java classes, each responsible for a specific aspect of the application.
 Here are some essential classes:

 - **RasterAPIHandler**: This class handles map rastering requests and returns map images.
-- **Routing Classes**: Various classes handle routing, including computing paths and directions.
+- **Router**: Various classes handle routing, including computing paths and directions.
-- **Autocomplete Classes**: These classes assist in location search and suggestion.
+- **Autocomplete Classes**: Trie and TrieNode autocompletes prefixes into strings.
-- **Written Directions Classes**: Responsible for transforming routing data into written directions.
+- **Written Directions Classes**: NavigationDirection transforms routing data into written directions.

 ## Getting Started